Kempe Stained Glass Windows

 Picture of East Window

 The next oldest Kempe glass, of 1889, is the East Window behind the altar table.
 The Crucifixion is the central theme, with the Virgin and St John on either side; flanking them are St Peter, with his huge key, and St Paul.
 Below is St Edward the Confessor, a favourite of the Beauchamps (benefactor's of Dymock), and on the other side St Thomas of Hereford, as Dymock used to be in Herefordshire.
-Kempe’s arms can be seen in one of the small lights above: three sheaves on a red ground in a golden border.
-Later he was to use a single stook usually somewhere in the border of the glass.
+Kempe's arms can be seen in one of the small lights above: three sheaves on a red ground in a golden border.
+Later he was to use a single stook of corn usually somewhere in the border of the glass.
 The donor is likely to be Frederick Lygon, sixth Earl Beauchamp (1830-1891), a shy reserved man who was the generous patron of the schools and churches on his estates.
-(The curtain at the bottom covers an area of blank stone which probably used to have a picture, most likely the Last Supper).
-(Return to top)
+(The curtain at the bottom covers an area of blank stone which probably used to have a picture, most likely a pictue of the Last Supper).

 South Transept